misken/c19/mychime/scenario_runner/README.md

 A simple Python module for working with the penn_chime model
 that:

+* assumes that you've pip installed `penn_chime` per https://github.com/CodeForPhilly/chime/pull/249 from a local clone of the chime repo
 * allows running simulations from command line (like cli.py in penn_chime)
 * is importable so can also run simulations via function call
 * includes a few additional command line (or passable) arguments, including: